 The Ordinand(s) will recite the Declaration publicly (each separately if there be more than one), and then will proceed to the Table set aside for the signing of the Declaration.
-Two witnesses should be prepared to sign this document immediately thereafter.
+Two witnesses, one a priest canonically resident in the Diocese and one a lay person who is a member of a church of the Diocese who is well versed in the ordinand's process, for example, a member of the Ordinand's PCOV or of the Commission on Ministry, should be prepared to sign this document immediately thereafter.